sbidoul/pip-deepfreeze/README.rst

 This includes:

-- installing the project and its dependencies,
+- installing the project in editable mode, and its dependencies,
 - updating the environment with new dependencies as the project evolves,
 - uninstalling unused dependencies,
 - refreshing dependencies,